This is a guest post from Jacqueline Lambert of World Wide Walkies

 Often overlooked in favour of its more famous neighbours, Devon and Cornwall, I would like to introduce the dog-friendly delights of Dorset, my adopted county on the South Coast of England.

 Over half of Dorset is an ‘Area of Outstanding Natural Beauty’ (AONB).
 It is home to ancient woodland, picture-perfect villages and Britain’s only natural World Heritage Site – the 185-million-year-old Jurassic Coast.
 Dorset’s 100-mile coastline boasts several award-winning sandy beaches – which get 24% more sunshine and 28 days less rain than the UK average.
-At night, Dorset’s Dark Skies leave you wondering at the heavens.
+At night, its Dark Skies leave you wondering at the heavens.

 Dorset’s landscapes inspired writer Thomas Hardy, its shady smugglers featured in J. Meade Faulkner’s atmospheric novel ‘Moonfleet’ and T.E.
 Lawrence – Lawrence of Arabia – sought sanctuary from fame at ‘Clouds Hill’.